top of page

 The approval notice that you will get from USCIS will indicate that you or your dependent (J2 visa holder) are granted a waiver by the USCIS.
 So, you just need one waiver but if your spouse has his/her own J1 visa then they have to go through their own J1 waiver.

-Please keep in mind that once subjected are always subjected until you obtain a waiver or full fill the 2-year home residency rule.
+Please keep in mind that once subjected are always subjected until you obtain a waiver or fulfill the 2-year home residency rule.
 For example, if you change your visa type from J1 to F1 for studies, you would still need the waiver when you apply for an H1B visa from an F1 visa after your studies.

 Happy to help anyone going through the process.
 Please write your question in the comment section below.
 Thank you!